neilasasa/neilasasa/README.md

 ### Hi there!
 My name is Neila Dutra 👋

-- 🔭 I’m currently looking for a web developer position (front-end / back-end)
+- 🔭 Junior Full-Stack Developer
-- 🌱 Learning REACT
+- 🌱 Studying REACT and Clean Code
 - 📫 How to reach me: neilasasa@hotmail.com
 - 😄 Pronouns: she/her